Stipend

 Common recipients of stipends

-Interns often receive stipends to help with living expenses while they gain experience in their field.
-This financial help lets them focus on learning and contributing to the organization without financial stress.
+• Interns: Interns often receive stipend to offset their living costs while gaining practical experience in their field.
+This financial support helps them concentrate on learning and contributing meaningfully to the organization without financial pressure.
+Internships can be intensive, and a stipend can ease the transition from a purely academic setting to a professional one.

 Purpose of stipends